Michigan left

-A Michigan left or P-turn is an at-grade intersection design that replaces each left (farside) turn at an intersection between a (major) divided roadway and a secondary (minor) roadway with the combination of a right (nearside) turn followed by a U-turn, or a U-turn followed by a right (nearside) turn, depending on the situation.
+A Michigan left or P-turn is an at-grade intersection design that replaces each direct left turn at an intersection between a major divided roadway and a secondary roadway with either a right turn followed by a U-turn or a U-turn followed by a right turn, depending on the direction of travel.
 It is in use in numerous countries.

 Terminology

 This intersection design was given the name "Michigan left" due to its frequent use along roads and highways in the U.S. state of Michigan since the late 1960s.
 In other contexts, the intersection is called a median Uturn crossover or median Uturn, or restricted crossing U-turn (RCUT).
 The design is also sometimes referred to as a boulevard left, a boulevard turnaround, an indirect left turn, a Michigan loon, a Jturn, Pturn or a "ThrU Turn" intersection.

 Description

 Two versions of signs posted along an intersecting road or street at an intersection.

 Top: most commonly used; state of Michigan standard.